-The main documents required for the incorporation of the JSC are the Incorporation act and the Articles of Association consisted of various provisions related to names and established domiciles of the physical persons or the business names and the business seats of the legal subjects of each of the founders of the company, business name and business seat of the company, activity designation, determination whether the company is private or public, amount of the startup capital, number of shares and their value, type and class, founders ID providing contributions in kind, duration of the company and other issues.
+The main documents required for the incorporation of the JSC are the Incorporation act and the Articles of Association consisted of various provisions related to business name and seat of the company, core business activity of the company, details of the amount of the subscribed and paid in registered capital, and details of the number and total par value of authorised shares, if any, essential elements of each type and class of issued shares in compliance with the law governing the capital market, types and classes of shares and other securities that the company is authorized to issue, special conditions for the transfer of shares, if any, procedure for the convening of sessions of the General Meeting, determination of corporate governance bodies and their competences, number of their members, specification of the manner of appointment and dismissal of such members, and the manner of decision-making of such bodies and other matters specified by the law to be contained in the Articles of Association of the joint stock company.
 The Incorporation Acts of JSC cannot be amended, as the sole purpose of this Act is limited to the incorporation of a JSC.
 Consequently, JSC shall adopt Articles of Associations and all relevant changes are regulated by amendments of the Articles of Association.
 Apart from Articles of Association a joint stock company may have Bylaws containing provisions with specifics regarding business operations and management.

-A stock company may be public JSC and JSC.
-Public JSC corresponds to the concept of public company as defined by the Law on the Capital Market, meaning that it shall fulfill one of the following two conditions: i) it made a successful public offer of securities which is in accordance with the prospectus approved by the Securities Commission; ii) its shares have been admitted in the regulated market.
+A public JSC corresponds to the concept of public company as defined by the Law on the Capital Market, meaning that it shall fulfill one of the following two conditions: i) it made a successful public offer of securities which is in accordance with the prospectus approved by the Securities Commission; ii) its shares have been admitted in the regulated market.

 Minimal stake of the initial capital for the JSC is the amount of 3,000,000.00 RSD.
 Shareholders contributions may be pecuniary, in kind and rights expressed in monetary value.
 Contributions in kind and rights are evaluated by the authorized assessor.

-JSC may issue either common or preferred shares and it must have at least one common share.
-Common shares always represent one class of shares while the preferred shares may be divided in two or more classes with different rights.
-Shares with the same rights belong to the same stock class

-Each issued common stock gives a right to one vote on all issues which are put to vote during Shareholders Assembly.
-Each issued preferred stock allowing voting right must be in compliance with the Articles of Association.
-Shares held by the stock company as their own do not grant a voting right.
+JSC may issue either ordinary or preference shares, whereas the total par value of issued and authorized preference shares may not exceed 50% of the registered capital of the company.
+Shares with the same rights belong to the same stock class.
+Each issued ordinary share gives a right to one vote on all issues which are put to vote during Shareholders Assembly.
+Shares held by the joint stock company as their own do not grant a voting right.